BrianInGermany/mainandwine/corona_press_conference.md

 - Option for laxer rules with 2G/2G+
   - abolished, now you always need a mask until seated.
 - School
-  - extra weekly test
+  - a test must be offered by the school at least once a week
 - Events
   - Inside
     - No rules up to 10 people
     - from 11-100 people 2G is required
-    - from 101-250 people: 2G und hygience concept
+    - from 101-250 people: 2G und distancing concept
     - over 250: special permit required
   - Outdoors
     - up to 10: no rules